It turns out that a number of my web pages are about things related to aircraft so I've started this page for aircraft related things.

 If the trajectory begins at the undersurface of the airplane, there is danger of the bombs falling into the propeller blades and breaking them or being exploded.
 Accordingly, devices have been employed to move the bomb upon its release from the bomb rack to a position sufficiently displaced outwardly from the fuselage that the bomb trajectory will clear the path of the propeller even in 90 dives."

 Note trapeze on bomb at centerline needed to clear prop.

 The wing mounted bombs do not need the trapeze since they will clear prop.

 The bombsight was a 3X telescope on plane centerline at pilots eye level.
-The pilot needed to put his eye on the eyecup so that the crosshair was correctly on target (no parallax (Wiki).
-The later model bombsight was a reflex type (NC-3 , Wiki) where the cross-hair stays on the target and the pilots head moves side to side.
+The pilot needed to put his eye on the eyecup so that the cross-hair was correctly on target (no parallax (Wiki).
+The later model bombsight was a reflex type (NC-3 , Wiki) where the cross-hair stays on the target as the pilots head moves side to side.

 2466980 Missile ejector for aircraft, George A Bronson, Douglas Aircraft Co Inc,, 1949-04-12 - bomb rack for dive bomber

 a cannon shoots the bomb away from the plane so it will clear propeller circle

 Skyraider & Atomic Bomb (Wiki:Mk 4 1949 - 1953?) ?

 or maybe just an improvement for iron bombs